A transmission problem for $(p,q)$-Laplacian: Basic Properties

-Employing the decay of the $p$-th energy of $p$-harmonic functions, we can also derive a similar estimate for the $p$-th energy of $u^+$.
-The estimate below becomes valuable when the $L^\infty$ norm of $u^-$ is small in a large ball.
+Employing the decay of the minimizers of functionals with standard $p$-growth, we can also derive a similar estimate for the $p$-th energy of $u^+$.
+The estimate below becomes valuable when the size of $u^-$ is small in a large ball.
 We will encounter such a situation later in Section \ref{section:holder}.